Sierra wildflower cards

 Some lilies are particularly spectacular because their large sepals change from green to the color of the petals as they mature.
 This gives the impression of six petals, which increases the pollinator’s attraction to the plant.
 When sepals and petals look similar, they are known as tepals.
 The origin of the tepal (sepal or petal) can still be recognized by the locations of their whorls on the flower.
 Here, Sierra lilies with six tepals are highlighted.

 Kelly’s Lilly (Lilium kelleyanum) grows along streams and in wet thickets from 7,000-11,000 feet in elevation.
 This plant can be found in the Northern and Southern Sierra but is absent in the Central Sierra counties.
-The Kelley’s lily's tepals are typically solid yellow-orange with red-maroon spots.
+The Kelley’s Lily's tepals are typically solid yellow-orange with red-maroon spots.

 The Alpine Lily (Lilium parvum) grows in wet meadows and thickets at elevations up to 9,500 feet in the Sierra and Cascade ranges.
 A single plant may grow up to 5 1/2 feet tall and have numerous small funnel-shaped flowers.